Vish G

 4

-Use small pie or sugar pumpkins, kabocha, kuri or similar sweet winter squashes rather than large carving pumpkins. they have sweeter, denser flesh and hold their shape when roasted, so they taste better and make sturdier bowls.
+Use small pie or sugar pumpkins, kabocha, kuri or similar sweet winter squashes rather than large carving pumpkins.
+They have sweeter denser flesh and hold their shape when roasted so they taste better and make sturdier bowls.

-Roast pumpkin and other vegetables to concentrate flavour, squeeze excess water from any thawed spinach or wet veg, cook down watery add ins like tomatoes or mushrooms first, and if the soup is thin, reduce it by simmering or thicken it by pureeing part of the soup, adding a potato or a small starch slurry. these steps cut watery flavours and give a silky finish.
+Roast pumpkin and other vegetables to concentrate flavour, squeeze excess water from any thawed spinach or wet veg, cook down watery add ins like tomatoes or mushrooms first and if the soup is thin, reduce it by simmering or thicken it by pureeing part of the soup, adding a potato or a small starch slurry.
+These steps cut watery flavours and give a silky finish.

-Choose a small clean pumpkin, cut the top off, scoop out seeds and fibers, rub the cavity with a little oil and salt, then roast it cut side up until tender but still firm so it keeps shape; roasting the shell also adds flavour to the soup when you serve it in the pumpkin.
+Choose a small clean pumpkin, cut the top off, scoop out seeds and fibers, rub the cavity with a little oil and salt then roast it cut side up until tender but still firm so it keeps shape; roasting the shell also adds flavour to the soup when you serve it in the pumpkin.

-Make the soup up to three to five days ahead and keep it refrigerated in airtight containers, or freeze for longer storage; if you want the pumpkin bowls to last, roast them ahead, cool and store in the fridge, and only fill them just before serving to keep the presentation crisp.
+Make the soup up to three to five days ahead and keep it refrigerated in airtight containers or freeze for longer storage.
+If you want the pumpkin bowls to last, roast them ahead, cool and store in the fridge and only fill them just before serving to keep the presentation crisp.

-Simmer it uncovered to reduce, stir in a cooked potato or carrot, whisk in a splash of cream or coconut milk for body, or stir in a little instant mashed potato or a cornstarch slurry to thicken quickly without changing flavour much. choose the method that best suits your diet and taste.
+Simmer it uncovered to reduce, stir in a cooked potato or carrot, whisk in a splash of cream or coconut milk for body or stir in a little instant mashed potato or a cornstarch slurry to thicken quickly without changing flavour much.
+Choose the method that best suits your diet and taste.

 Nutrition Facts